cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ## Multiples of the generator

-The following are the encodings of the multiples 0 to 15 of the canonical generator.
-That is, the first pair of lines is the encoding of the identity element, and each successive line is obtained by adding the generator to the previous line.
+The following are the encodings of the multiples 0 to 15 of the canonical generator, represented as an array of elements.
+That is, the first entry is the encoding of the identity element, and each successive entry is obtained by adding the generator to the previous entry.

 ```
 B[ 0]: 00000000 00000000 00000000 00000000 00000000 00000000 00000000